Leslie Yoxall

 Albert Leslie Yoxall (18 May 1914 – 30 September 2005) was a British codebreaker at Bletchley Park during World War II.
 He devised a method to assist in solving Enigma messages which was dubbed Yoxallismus.
 After the war he worked at GCHQ until the mid-1970s.

 Early life

-Yoxall was born in Salford, and was the youngest out of four brothers.
+Albert Leslie Yoxall was born on 18 May 1914 in Salford, and was the youngest out of four brothers.
 His father died young in a tramway accident.
 Leslie Yoxall was educated at Manchester Grammar School from 1925 and Sidney Sussex College, Cambridge from 1933, graduating with first-class honours.
 He received his doctorate in 1941.

 On the outbreak of war, Yoxall returned to teach at Manchester Grammar School, and was next in line to become the head of mathematics.

 Codebreaking at Bletchley Park

 In April 1941, Gordon Welchman wrote to Yoxall advising him that he would soon be asked to help with "war work".
 In due course, Yoxall was invited to join Bletchley Park and was, alongside Bill Tutte, interviewed by Hugh Alexander and then Alan Turing.
 Yoxall was selected to join the team in Hut 8, working on Naval Enigma as a "temporary junior administrative officer".
 He worked on the problem of Offizier (Officer) messages, which had been enciphered on Enigma with a second setting for additional security.
 Yoxall discovered what became known as "Yoxallismus", a method for recovering the Offizier setting.

 In October/November 1942, he moved to Hut 7 to work on a Japanese naval cipher, making a significant contribution in identifying how the cipher permutations were constructed.